raspberrypi/documentation/CONTRIBUTING.md

 # Contributing

-Please observe our contribution guidelines before creating an issue or pull request.
+Please reard our contribution guidelines before creating an issue or pull request.

 **Please note that the issue tracker on this repository is for issues with *the contents of the documentation*, not support queries.
 Please post support queries in the [forums](https://www.raspberrypi.org/forums/).**

-When creating an issue:
+When creating an issue, please:

-- Please explain the issue as clearly as possible
+- Explain the issue as clearly as possible
-- Please include a link to the page(s) your issue relates to
+- Include a link to the page(s) to which your issue relates
-- Please use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format your issue, particularly when including blocks of code
+- Use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format your issue, particularly for blocks of code

-When creating a pull request:
+Creating a pull request:

-- With the exception of typos and spelling mistakes (feel free to fix these and they'll be merged if they accord with our in-house style guide), always open an issue first.
+- If your contribution regards typos and spelling mistakes, feel free to fix these, and they'll be merged if they accord with our in-house style guide.
+Otherwise, always open an issue first.
 This will allow us to determine whether or not the change should take place.
 Explain your issue, and we will discuss it with you.
-If we agree the change is necessary we will mark it as TODO and will fix it when we get a chance, or we will allow a member of the community to supply the change with a pull request.
+If we agree the change is necessary, we will mark it as 'TODO'.
+Then we will either fix it when we get a chance, or allow a member of the community to supply the change with a pull request.
 - Note that this documentation is intended to be a short and concise set of helpful resources aimed at the majority of users.
-We will only feature our recommended distribution, Raspbian, in detail; and in order to keep the documentation manageable we will not accept additions covering alternative distributions.
+We will only feature our recommended distribution, Raspbian, in detail; in order to keep the documentation manageable, we will not accept additions covering alternative distributions.

-There is a short tutorial on making changes using Github [here](using-github.md).
+Find a short tutorial on making changes using GitHub [here](using-github.md).

 **Please be aware we are not able to deal with all issues and pull requests immediately, so please have patience.**